ethanwfang/ethanwfang/README.md

 I am interested in full-stack development (front-end), data science, deep learning, machine learning, and artificial intelligence.
 I have a strong background in data science and data analysis, and I am adept in communication to achieve business objectives.

-I am currently working on creating Deep Learning models in image analysis for SDLE.
+I am currently working on creating deep learning models using keras and tensorflow.

 <h3>Projects</h3>
-<h4>Asteroids</h4>
+<ul>Asteroids</ul>

 Contact information: